 Unique among mining projects in the Northwest Territories, the Pine Point Project benefits from substantial infrastructure on the former Cominco Limited era mine site and in the region.
-This includes paved government highway road access to the site, approximately 100 kilometres of 25 metre-wide mining haul roads on site, and an active hydroelectric power substation in the middle of the property holdings.
-Hay River is 91 kilometres to the west of the original Pine Point townsite via highway 5 and it is considered the economic and infrastructure "Hub of the North" benefitting from the CN railhead and direct road access from Edmonton.
-Located 60 kilometres to the east of Pine Point is the Hamlet of Fort Resolution that also provides services to the Pine Point Project.
-The Northwest Territories Power Corporation Taltson Dam feeds an active hydro electrical power substation located at the former and proposed concentrator location on the property which intern is relayed and feeds Hay River and Fort Resolution.
+This includes paved government highway road access to the site, approximately 100 km of 25 metre-wide mining haul roads on site, and an active hydro-electric power substation in the middle of the property holdings.
+Hay River is 91 km to the west of the original Pine Point townsite via highway 5 and it is considered the economic and infrastructure "Hub of the North" benefitting from the CN railhead and direct road access from Edmonton.
+Located 60 km to the east of Pine Point is the Hamlet of Fort Resolution that also provides services to the Pine Point Project.
+The Northwest Territories Power Corporation Taltson Dam feeds an active hydro electrical power substation located at the former and proposed concentrator location on the property which in turn is relayed and feeds Hay River and Fort Resolution.

-During its 23-year production history (under Cominco Limited), over 98 deposits were identified of which 52 were mined, producing nearly 64 million tonnes of ore.
-During its production years, it was considered as Canada's most profitable zinc-lead mine.
+During its 24-year production history (under Cominco Limited), over 98 deposits were identified of which 52 were mined, producing nearly 64 million tonnes of ore.
+While in production, it was considered to be Canada's most profitable zinc-lead mine.
 The Company has worked to selectively convert and upgrade the more than 40 undeveloped historical deposits to conform to the disclosure requirements of NI 43-101, as well as deploy modern innovative exploration tools to identify potential targets for resource expansion.